 Question II.3.4.
 Is the cost to beneficiaries of compliance with conditions and/or participation in the accompanying measures and services evaluated and reduced to a minimum?

 Why do these questions matter?
-Given limited resources, it is really important to ascertain that the program provide optimal level of support which is anchored in empirical data and social minima (Chapt2, 2.2.).
+It is really important to ascertain that the program provide optimal level of support which is anchored in empirical data, to ensure available resources are best utilized and effectively contribute to the establishment of minimum social standards in respect of social protection rights (Chapt2, 2.2.).
 Changes over time have to based on program evaluations.
 There should be full costing of administering the program in the budget, and assessment of participation costs to (potential) beneficiaries.

 Sustainable financing implies predictable budget allocations (with national budgets as the main source), taking into consideration the benefits of a transfer for the economy and human development.